 South Korea | 5.5% |

 Bread has been one of the great staples of home bakers, as homes around the world embraced either centuries-old sourdough methods or new no-knead versions.
-The COVID-19 lockdowns acted as a trigger, spurring on an at-home bread baking explosion driven by social media fads, do-it-yourself videos and a more earnest engagement with artisanal food-making.
+The COVID-19 lockdowns acted as a trigger, spurring on an at-home bread baking explosion driven by social media fads, do-it-yourself videos, and a more earnest engagement with artisanal food-making.

-Here’s one of the main factors that contributes to the continued popularity of bread in baking at home; its versatility.
+Here’s one of the main factors that contributes to the continued popularity of bread in baking at home: its versatility.
 “Bread is aspirational for all diet appetites, with room for alternatives, like whole grain, multigrain, gluten-free and keto loaves.
-Due to rising health awareness among consumers, there has been growing demand for fiber-fortified flours, organic yeast, plant-based oils, and low-sodium ingredients for making bread.
+Due to rising health awareness among consumers, there has been a growing demand for fiber-fortified flours, organic yeast, plant-based oils, and low-sodium ingredients for making bread.

 Cakes remain among the top two home-baking decisions, largely thanks to their association with celebrations, creativity and indulgence.
 For birthdays, anniversaries or holidays, cakes are still baked to celebrate; they are the default baked item of choice - even in the home kitchen.

-The ever-increasing popularity of kits for custom decorating cakes, allergy-free cake mix and all-natural frosted flavour are among some of the prominent trends expected to influence growth of the market.
+The ever-increasing popularity of kits for custom decorating cakes, allergy-free cake mix and all-natural frosted flavour are among some of the prominent trends expected to influence the growth of the market.
 And people are experimenting with different substitutes, like coconut sugar, almond flour and avocado oil while baking, successfully mixing things to make it healthy and palatable.

 The trend of leaning towards “mini” or single-serving cakes also reflects changing household composition, as smaller family sizes and health-focused consumers increasingly pursue portion control without sacrificing indulgence.
 More companies have seized the moment by launching microwaveable, mug-cake mixes, zero-sugar cake preparations and high-fiber sponge substitutes.

 But the cake category has its challenges, too.
-Shelf-life stability of ingredients - particularly fresh dairy-based mix-ins - and accurate leavening often deter novice bakers.
+Shelf-life stability of ingredients, particularly fresh dairy-based mix-ins, and accurate leavening often deter novice bakers.
 In response, many companies are launching extended-shelf-life in icings, ambient stable emulsifiers and one-bowl cake formulas that strip away baked sophistication and eliminate unpredictability.

-The main reason that baking mixes have become so ubiquitous is because they can make baking manageable for rookies and frazzled people.
+The main reason that baking mixes have become so ubiquitous is that they can make baking manageable for rookies and frazzled people.
 From muffin and pancake mixes to brownie and cookie bases, these pre-measured forms eliminate the need for measuring, sifting and mixing from scratch.

 Beyond convenience, baking powders and mixes also offer fortified and specialty types, including some that provide protein, calcium and plant fiber.
 Many companies are similarly launching certified gluten-free, nut-free and sugar-free products for greater accessibility by families managing food sensitivities or clean eating.